The FanimeCon Cosplay Rules & Weapons Policy

 - Some props are allowed conditionally:

-- Sword-like props may not be made of live steel2, or have a hardened edge if made of other materials (such as wood, plastic, or laminate).
+- Sword-like props may not be made of live steel1.

-- Signs which are an integral part of a cosplay, and which an actual character carries may be peace-bonded.
-Sign standards (poles) must be made of plastic or light wood.
+- Signs which an actual character carries may be peace-bonded.

 - While carrying props, you will be held to very strict behavior standards: